YofaGh/MangaScraper/README.md

 > - merge a downloaded chapter or manga.
 > - set the chapter numbers to download when downloading a single manga.

-## Sources
+## Modules
-> There are various sources implemented so far.
+> There are various modules implemented so far.
 They inherit from Base classes.
 > They're implemented differently based on the website's source code.
 > Sending requests to the source is done dirctly by the source class itself, in case if using custom user agents or cookies are needed.
 > To use them, they're included in sources_dict in assets.py file.